By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Have you ever noticed that the top contenders have the top coaches on their side?
 You don’t find very many Olympic athletes who will go it alone.
 Top business executives look for executive coaches to help them take their game to a higher level.
 So why are people whose lives are not working so resistant to getting help?

-Couples do not have the time and do not think they need to spend the time on marriage counseling.
-Latter on they will spend ten times as much money and time on the divorce but till then they are all convinced they can do it alone.
+Couples do not have the time and do not think they need to spend time on marriage counseling.
+Later on, they will spend ten times as much money and time on the divorce but till then they are all convinced they can do it alone.
 They do not see how counseling could help.

 Why is it that a coach or in the emotional realm a counselor can so be helpful?
 Many of my clients are smart, and some are financially stable.
 What they can’t do is see their own situation accurately.
 How do counselors help people if you have already tried everything there is and your life is still not working?
 Here are some ways that counselors or life coaches can help even before your life comes apart.